AriesLR/PakMaster/README.md

 ## How It Works

-PakMaster leverages the existing tools [repak](https://github.com/trumank/repak) and [ZenTools](https://github.com/LongerWarrior/ZenTools) to pack and unpack files.
+PakMaster simplifies the process of packing and unpacking files by providing a GUI on top of the existing tools [repak](https://github.com/trumank/repak) and [ZenTools](https://github.com/LongerWarrior/ZenTools).
-PakMaster does not come with either of these tools, but upon launching PakMaster the latest version supported by PakMaster is downloaded automatically.
+While these tools handle the core functionality, PakMaster streamlines the user experience, making repetitive tasks quicker and more accessible.

+PakMaster does not include repak or ZenTools.
+Instead, it automatically downloads the latest supported versions of these tools upon launch.
-By using PakMaster you also have to abide by repak and ZenTools' licenses, not just PakMaster's.
+By using PakMaster, users must also adhere to the licenses of repak and ZenTools in addition to PakMaster's own.

 ## OS Support
 - Windows 10/11